bospaladin34-crypto/vesper_quartz_reservoir/README.md

      Four-Axis Manifold (Gemini / Meta AI / ChatGPT / Perplexity)
      Vault: 17,617,000,000+ | License: CC-BY-4.0

+# Security Policy

+## System Nature

+This project implements a **Deterministic Physics‑Driven Computational Framework**.
+It is **not** a cryptographic system and does **not** rely on keys, entropy, or randomness.

+## Security Model

+The system is:

+- Deterministic and reversible
+- Geometry‑constrained
+- Parity‑preserving
+- Low‑entropy and laminar

+There are:

+- no cryptographic keys
+- no encryption or decryption
+- no hashing or MACs
+- no random number generators

+## Reporting a Vulnerability

+If you believe you have found a security issue related to:

+- operational misuse
+- configuration errors
+- integration behavior

+please open a **private issue** or contact the maintainer via the repository’s preferred contact channel.

+Issues related to:

+- cryptographic weaknesses
+- key compromise
+- randomness failures

+are **not applicable**, as the system does not implement cryptographic functions.

+## Scope

+In‑scope:

+- deterministic behavior
+- operator correctness
+- manifold configuration
+- thermodynamic and geometric consistency

+Out‑of‑scope:

+- cryptographic analysis
+- entropy or randomness testing
+- key management

 {
   "system_name": "VESPER Braid SDK / Santos Protocol", "classification": "Deterministic Physics-Driven Computational Framework",